SCOS100/SCOS-Core/README.md

 • It can run the terminal but the loader is a little bit still in development.

-• Apps might not work if used with Termux or other pyton terminals.
+• Apps might not work if used with Termux or other python terminals.